bfaria13/EEG_trauma/README.md

 - Statistical testing
 - Machine learning models development

+### Main task:

+>	Work on the development of a Machine Learning approach for brain trauma using engineering features and checking the preprocessing quality in data.

 ### Expected results:

-A report with analysis of significant predictors that can help to distinguish people suffered from brain trauma in past from healthy controls.
-And an ML pipeline for the same problem with quality metrics for it.
+> As the final result, the ML pipeline able to explore significant predictors on the data and provide better-quality metrics for helping to distinguish people suffered from brain trauma in past from healthy controls.

 ________________________________________________